dealvz/candidate/README.md

 ## Navigating the Experience

 - **Candidate overview**: Each candidate page features a hero banner with portrait, slogan, party, and an average donation figure derived from recent metrics.
 Use the next-candidate control to jump between profiles.
 - **Policy deep dive**: The Key Issues view groups topics with short summaries and reading lists.
-Article metadata is defined in `lib/articles` and surfaced via both page content and `app/api/candidates/[slug]/key-issues/[issue]/articles`.
+Articles are sourced from external RSS feeds, then filtered and selected via an LLM ranking step.
+This produces a concise, relevance-ranked set of background readings and is exposed via both page content and `app/api/candidates/[slug]/key-issues/[issue]/articles`.
+- **Metrics dashboard**: The Campaign Metrics section highlights trends across:
+	- Total funds raised
+	- Number of donors
+	- Average donation amount
+	- Number of volunteers
+	- Number of events held

-- **Metrics dashboard**: The Campaign Metrics section highlights six-month trends.
-Use the “View details” links on each card to open the metric-specific route (e.g., `/campaign-metrics/fundsRaised`) for a longer historical series.
+	Each chart can be expanded ("View details") to reveal LLM-generated interpretive insights and key takeaway bullet points for that metric (e.g., momentum shifts, anomalies, or comparative context).
+Use the expansion button on each card to open the metric-specific route (e.g., `/campaign-metrics/donors`).
-- **Sharing**: Canonical URLs and share metadata are derived from `NEXT_PUBLIC_BASE_URL` in `app/layout.tsx`, ensuring links render correctly in social previews.

 ## Deployment Notes

 - `next.config.ts` currently keeps the default configuration.
 Document any future feature flags there.
 - Uploaded assets under `public/` provide candidate portraits and issue illustrations; `next/image` handles optimization.
-- Tailwind CSS is configured via `app/globals.css` with theming tokens and a `.dark` class variant.
+- Tailwind CSS is configured via `app/globals.css` with theming tokens.
 Prefer using the existing token classes (`bg-card`, `text-muted-foreground`, etc.) when adding UI.

 ## Troubleshooting

 - Ensure all environment variables are defined before running `pnpm build`; missing secrets can cause runtime fetch failures.
 - If charts fail to render, confirm browser support for `ResizeObserver` or wrap the chart component in a client boundary if future hooks are introduced.
 - Run `pnpm lint` to catch type or accessibility issues before opening a pull request.

-## Contributing

-1. Create a feature branch from `frontend-mock`.
-2. Make your changes and add tests or fixtures if applicable.
-3. Run `pnpm lint` and `pnpm build` locally.
-4. Open a pull request summarizing the user-facing impact and link any relevant issues.